microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 Any use of third-party trademarks or logos are subject to those third-party's policies.

 ## License
 Code is licensed under MIT, data and all other content is licensed under Microsoft Research License Agreement (MSR-LA).
-See LICENSE folder.
+See LICENSE.